 Trusted and awarded therapist with 5-star reviews on Google and London’s Massage Therapist of the Year Award 2019.

 Most CVs don't need extra sections.
-We strongly recommend sticking to the UK format and order of sections, however, if you wanted to reorder sections you can do that, but we’d advise against it.
+We strongly recommend sticking to the UK format and order of sections.

-The reason we try to avoid this is for continuity and clarity.
+The reason we try to avoid rearranging sections is for continuity and clarity.
 If recruiters have to hunt through your CV for details in unusual places, it makes their lives harder.
-As the applicant, you want to make it as easy as possible through your writing and layout.
+As the applicant, you want to make it as easy as possible through your CV writing and layout.

-Now that you know how to write the perfect CV, it’s time to put it into practice with myPerfectCV’s builder.
-Access our pre-written content in action within the intuitive, easy-to-use builder.
+Now that you know how to write a CV that works, it’s time to put it into practice with myPerfectCV’s builder.
+Access our pre-written content for a wide range of job roles.
 Choose from our large selection of professional CV templates, fonts, and colours with helpful guidance along the way.
 Need more help?
 Check out our examples for inspiration.

 Build your perfect CV online with us, edit anytime, and download in PDF, Word, and TXT formats.
-Feel more confident in your CV writing skills and get the job you’ve always wanted.
+Ready to get started?
+With our help, you're just minutes away from a new CV.